 The Great Tribulation

-In our examination of the period called the Beginning of Birth Pains, we saw that it’ll include wars, revolutions, coups and general unrest around the globe.
+[Reading time: 8 minutes] In our examination of the period called the Beginning of Birth Pains, we saw that it’ll include wars, revolutions, coups and general unrest around the globe.
 The wars probably will include another major war between Israel and the Arab nations, a Russian/Muslim invasion of Israel, five months of chemical warfare or population control, plus an excursion by a mechanized army of 200 million troops.
 The extreme danger will probably result in nations demanding that a world agency be given authority to impose peace.

 The UN Security Council is charged with maintaining international peace and security, but historically its members have used it for their own national interests, reducing its effectiveness as a peacekeeping body.
-This will eventually lead world leaders to take a slightly different approach to secure international peace and security.
+This will eventually lead world leaders to take a different approach to secure international peace and security.

 When will this committee be formed?
 I suspect it’ll be after Israel defeats its neighbors, and after the Russian/Muslim invasion.
 Prolonged chemical warfare and a Chinese military venture may also be instrumental in the formation of the committee.
 These will be major conflicts and will be dangerous enough to make world leaders willing to do almost anything to restore “peace and security.”
 I think that is exactly what it’ll take to form such a committee and give it such broad powers.

 This individual is the key figure.
 The Bible describes him as the antichrist, the beast and a king.
-I have called him the Chairman because his official responsibility will be the chairmanship of the UN committee.
+I have called him the Chairman because his official responsibility will be the chairmanship of the committee.
 Because of the impact the Chairman and his committee will have on the world and the policies they’ll enforce, I have called them the Final Human Empire.

-The Chairman’s first act will be to subdue three of the ten delegates on the committee, removing the issue that divided them.
+The Chairman’s first act will be to subdue three of the ten delegates on the committee, eliminating the issue that divided them.
 Under his leadership, the committee will exercise almost dictatorial international authority and he’ll immediately begin to earn a reputation for being an outstanding international problem-solver.
 The Bible indicates he’ll be possessed by an especially powerful demon, which will undoubtedly give the Chairman extraordinary abilities and drive.

 The Old and New Testaments together give us a brief character sketch of the Chairman.
 He’ll speak boastfully and be contemptible (Dan.
 7:8 11:21, 36; Rev 13:5) and irreverent (“speak against the Most High,” Dan.
 7:25, NIV).
 “He will exalt and magnify himself above every god and will say unheard-of things against the God of gods” (Dan.
 11:36).
 “He will oppose and will exalt himself over everything that is called God or is worshiped” (2 Thess.
 2:4).
 He’ll “utter proud words … [and] blaspheme God … [and] slander his name and his dwelling place and those who live in heaven” (Rev. 13:5-6).
 The word “blasphemy” means insulting or contemptible statements, a lack of reverence for God, or claiming the attributes of God.
 This person will say “unheard-of” things against God!